On the abelian structure of noncompetitive chemical reaction networks

 This vector indicates, for each species, the net number of molecules of consumed (reactants) or created (products) during the $r^{th}$ reaction.
 We define the \emph{reactant matrix} $\Gamma^r \in \mathbb{R}^{N \times d}$ and the \emph{product matrix} $\Gamma^p \in \mathbb{R}^{N \times d}$ as follows: $\Gamma^r_{ir}$ denotes the number of molecules of species $i$ appearing as reactants (on the left-hand side) in reaction $r$, while $\Gamma^p_{ir}$ denotes the number of molecules of species $i$ appearing as products (on the right-hand side) in reaction $r$.
 Notice that $\nu_r = \Gamma^r_{.,r}$ and $\nu'_r = \Gamma^p_{.,r}$.
 The \emph{stoichiometric matrix} $\Gamma \in \mathbb{R}^{N \times d}$ is defined as the difference between the product matrix and the reactant matrix, and has the reaction vectors as its columns, that is,

-where for $r \in \{1,...,d\}$, $l_r = \nu_r' - \nu_r$ corresponds to the $r^{\text{th}}$ reaction vector. \begin{definition} Some species only appear as products but never as reactants.
-They will not influence the dynamics of the system, and will be called the \emph{sink} species. \end{definition}
+where for $r \in \{1,...,d\}$, $l_r = \nu_r' - \nu_r$ corresponds to the $r^{\text{th}}$ reaction vector. \begin{definition} For a given CRN, a species that appears in some product complex but not in any source complex is called a sink species. \end{definition}